 true, which is the default value, in the

 If the Elastic security features are enabled on the monitoring cluster, you must provide a user ID and password so Kibana can retrieve the data.

 monitoring_userbuilt-in role on the monitoring cluster.

 kibana.ymlfile.
 If these settings are omitted, Kibana uses the

-Open Kibana in your web browser and log in.
+Open Kibana in your web browser.

-If you are running Kibana locally, go to
+By default, if you are running Kibana locally, go to

 If the Elastic security features are enabled, log in.